mzw22/kber/README.md

 The distance effect and the magnitude effect can be linked together by this equation:
 $$\text{stimulus contrast} = \frac{ΔI}{I^k}$$
-where stimulus contrast is a measure of the perceived difference between two stimuli, *ΔI* is the **distance** between the stimuli, and *I* is the stimulus **magnitude**.
+where stimulus contrast is a measure of the perceived difference between two stimuli, $ΔI$ is the **distance** between the stimuli, and $I$ is the stimulus **magnitude**.

-In this equation, *k* is a measure of the strength of the magnitude effect.
+In this equation, $k$ is a measure of the strength of the magnitude effect.
 If $k=0$, stimulus magnitude has no effect on discrimination; only the distance betwen stimuli matters.
-The larger *k* is, the stronger the magnitude effect.
+The larger $k$ is, the stronger the magnitude effect.

-**Note:** How should the stimulus magnitude *I* be measured, when there are two stimuli?
-Historically, studies usually take *I* to be the smaller magnitude of the pair.
-Some studies (eg. Nachev et al. 2013) have taken *I* to be the mean magnitude of both stimuli.
-Depending on the experiment, one of the stimuli in the pair may have a stronger claim to being the "background" or "reference" stimulus, in which case this stimulus can be used as *I* (eg. Dixit et al. 2022).
+**Note:** How should the stimulus magnitude $I$ be measured, when there are two stimuli?
+Historically, studies usually take $I$ to be the smaller magnitude of the pair.
+Some studies (eg. Nachev et al. 2013) have taken $I$ to be the mean magnitude of both stimuli.
+Depending on the experiment, one of the stimuli in the pair may have a stronger claim to being the "background" or "reference" stimulus, in which case this stimulus can be used as $I$ (eg. Dixit et al. 2022).

 ## How to use this package